maxibor/madman/README.md

 ### `--minlen`

-Minimum length of contig to keep it.
+Minimum length of contig to be kept.
 Default: `500`

 ### `--minread`

-Minimum number of reads aligned back to a contig to keep it.
+Minimum number of reads aligned back to a contig to be kept.
 Default: `150`

 ### `--mindamage`

- Mimimum amount of CtoT damage on the 5' end of the aligned reads to keep the contig.
+Mimimum amount of C to T damage on the 5' end of the aligned reads to keep the contig.
 Default=`0.2`

 ### `--results`

 Path to directory to save results.
-Default: `results`
+Default: `results/`

 ## Output

-The output is generated in the `results` directory
+The output is generated in the `results/` directory

 ### `multiqc_report.html`